 Swimlane Diagram Template

-Bring clarity to your processes and define roles and responsibilities with the Swimlane Diagram Template.
+Bring clarity to your processes and define roles and responsibilities with the swimlane diagram template.
 Say goodbye to messy workflows and welcome Agile ways of working.

 About the Swimlane Diagram Template

-A swimlane diagram is typically formatted like a flowchart divided into several lanes.
+The template is typically divided into several lanes.
 Each lane is associated with a department, like development, marketing, or sales.
 Lanes can also correspond to entities outside your company, like customers or third-party vendors.
+Shapes in the lanes represent all the processes within the scope of the diagram.
+Arrows show how those objects feed information and/or materials to each other.

-Get started by selecting the Miro Swimlane Diagram template, then follow these steps to make it your own.
+Get started by selecting the Miro swimlane diagram template, then follow these steps to make it your own.
 You can also use Miro's flowchart maker and shapes.

 1. Be clear about your goals